Datatonic Open Sources ‘Data Orchestration Platform’

 We’re able to achieve this through the following design concepts:

-How is DOP different to another open source tool, dbt?
+How is DOP different to another open-source tool, dbt?

-Richard He breaks down how DOP works hand-in-hand with data transformation tool, dbt.
+See below a break down how DOP works hand-in-hand with data transformation tool, dbt.

 “As many data engineers know, deploying dbt jobs isn’t all that simple too.
 You’ll need to consider the following: